Omar-p/learning-notes/aws/aws.md

 - Query is used to retrieve items from a table using the partition key.
   - you have to specify single value for the primary key and optionally a SK or range.
   - reading and writing the entire item{row}.
-  - if u have to perform a query which operate on single item as a minimum u're going to consume the capacity that whole item uses.
+  - if u have to perform a query which operate on single item as a minimum you're going to consume the capacity that whole item uses.
   - u charge for whole item even if u read a single attribute.
-    - if you return subset of attributes u'll be charged for the whole item.
+    - if you return subset of attributes you'll be charged for the whole item.
   - ![dynamodb-query](images/dynamodb/query.png)
+  - it's more efficient to return more than one item for a single operation.
+2 item both combined is 4kb u'll be charged for 1 RCU. but if u do 2 separate operation u'll be charged for 2 RCU.
+  - architect your item to be small as possible if you rely on single item operations.

 ### scan

 - least efficient way to read data from dynamodb but more flexible.
 - consume the whole table .
+- you can filter on any attribute.
 - ![dynamodb-scan](images/dynamodb/scan.png)

 ### Consistency Model

-- Eventual Consistency is easier to implement from infrastructure prespective and it scale better.
+- Eventual Consistency is easier to implement from infrastructure perspective and it scales better.
-- Strong Consistency is more expensive and it's harder to implement.
+- Strong Consistency is more expensive, and it's harder to implement.
+- every piece of data is replicated multiple times in separate AZs. each one is called a storage node . one elected as a leader.
+-
 - Eventual Consistent Read is half the price of Strong Consistent Read.
 - ![dynamodb-consistency](images/dynamodb/consistency-model.png)
   - strong read vs eventual read